gomindz-com/InventoryApp/README.md

 # Backend Djnago - Windows Setup

 Getting Started

 - cd backend
+- python --version

+Python 3 or Greater is recommended
+- Python 3.8.10

 Create Virtual Environment

+- python -m venv inventoryapp_env
+If this command does not work, you most likely do not have virtualenv installed.
-- pipenv install django
+To install virtualenv : - pip install virtualenv

-    This will create a virtual environment and install django within that virtual environment
+This will create a folder called inventoryapp_env

-- Activate the virtual environment
+Activate the virtual environment

-  Activating the virtual environment in our command prompt.
-This allows us to run the python intepreter inside the virtual environment not the one installed globally.

-  pipenv shell
+- inventoryapp_env/Scripts/activate

+To deactivate the virtual environment
+- deactivate

 - Configure VSCode to use the python intepreter inside our virtual environment